Land can be contaminated by things like:

 We can provide environmental information on sites within the Medway area.
 The council makes a standard charge of £150 (zero rated VAT) for the supply of environmental information.

 Details will normally be supplied within 10 working days of receiving an order or payment.
-Should you require more detailed information, please write to confirm your requirements.
+If you need more detailed information, please write to confirm your requirements.
 An estimate of the cost for providing additional information will be provided within 10 days of receiving an enquiry, together with an indication of the time within which the information can be supplied.

 To apply for an environmental search